Ebiinesh/from-rtl-to-silicon-week-1/README.md

 ## Course Overview

-Welcome to **Week 1** of the RTL Design & Synthesis course!
-This intensive week covers the complete digital design flow from behavioral RTL descriptions to optimized gate-level implementations.
+This intensive week 1 covers the complete digital design flow from behavioral RTL descriptions to optimized gate-level implementations.
 Through hands-on labs and real-world examples, you'll master the art of writing synthesizable Verilog code and understanding how your designs translate to actual hardware.

 ### Tools Arsenal
 | **Tool** | **Purpose** | **Version** |